Cmion/cmion/README.md

 I've been building apps both on mobile and on the web, using technologies like `React`, `NextJS`, `TypeScript/JavaScript`, `NodeJS`, `expressJS`, `NestJS`, `MongoDB`, `Redis`, `RabbitMQ`, `AWS`, `GCP`, `Dart & Flutter`.
 I also dabble with Rust, and Python to build APIs thingy.

-I love God, my wife and music. **I LOVE IT ❤️** Oh and food 🥗, uhmm healthy food.
+I love God, my wife and Typescript & Music.
+Oh and food 🥗, uhmm healthy food.